RockeTCodes/authentication-api/README.md

 Thanks and please give a star⭐ if you found it helpful.

+# How to run locally ?
+cd into the directory and run "nodemon" or "node index.js" .
+It will do the magic.😅

 # Passport-Local
 Register route is API_URL/register ( This route will also check whether the user is already registered .